pieroapretto/Onja_career_counseling_resources/teaching_resources/00_dynamic-array-manipulation.md

 ## Multiple-step array manipulation

 Sometimes you want to make several changes to an array under particular conditions.
-You can do so by creating a dynamic variable inside a `for` loop.
+You can do so by creating a dynamic variable with a `for` loop.
 This dynamic variable allows you to access multiple items inside an array independently.

 How a `for` loop works: